-Go to the emergency room if the following symptoms occur:
+Go to the emergency room if these symptoms occur:

 Lugogo N, Que LG, Fertel D, Kraft M. Asthma.
-In: Mason RJ, Broaddus VC, Martin TR, et al. Murray & Nadel's Textbook of Respiratory Medicine.
+In: Mason RJ, Broaddus VC, Martin TR, et al., eds.
+Murray & Nadel's Textbook of Respiratory Medicine.
 5th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 38.
+Philadelphia, PA: Elsevier Saunders; 2010:chap 38.

 National Asthma Education and Prevention Program Expert Panel Report 3: Guidelines for the Diagnosis and Management of Asthma.
 Rockville, MD.
 National Heart, Lung, and Blood Institute, US Dept of Health and Human Services; 2007.
 NIH publication 08-4051.
 Available at http://www.nhlbi.nih.gov/guidelines/asthma/asthgdln.htm.
 Accessed May 14, 2014.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.